silinternational/start-ecs-task-lambda/README.md

 # start-ecs-task-lambda
-Golang lambda that starts an ECS task
+Golang lambda that runs a one-off ECS task

 ## Config
 ```
  {
 	"ecs_cluster": "abc123",
-	"ecs_container_instance": "abc123",
 	"ecs_task_definition": "abc123"
 }
 ```

-If any of these are missing or empty, the lambda will use the associated environment variable:
+If either of these are missing or empty, the lambda will use the associated environment variable:
-ECS_CLUSTER, ECS_CONTAINER_INSTANCE, ECS_TASK_DEFINITION.
+ECS_CLUSTER,  ECS_TASK_DEFINITION.

+(ecs_cluster is optional, but ecs_task_definition is required.)